 A costumed canine on parade during Howl-O-Ween.

 They don’t call this town Bark City for nothing.
-Each year, hundreds of pooches take over Main Street on All Hallow’s Eve, covered in canine costumes, for the annual Howl-O-Ween parade and festivities.
-Of course, it isn’t just dogs who are invited to join the fun, and businesses up and down the street will be giving out more than milkbones on October 31.
+Each year, hundreds of costumed pooches take over Main Street on All Hallow’s Eve for the annual Howl-O-Ween parade and festivities.
+Of course, it isn’t just dogs who are invited to join the fun.
+Businesses up and down the street will be giving out more than milkbones on October 31.

 Families are invited to get in on the fun and do a bit of trick-or-treating for themselves.
 Businesses often host activities or games in addition to the trick-or-treating during the afternoon, which is followed by the official Howl-O-Ween parade of dogs at 5 p.m.